↑

 • Pineapple Chunks — Sweet and tart pineapple is a must in a good fruit salad.
 Pineapple tidbits work great if you like your fruit in smaller pieces.

 • Frozen Whipped Topping — Adds creaminess and makes the fruit salad light and fluffy.
 I use Cool Whip, but a store brand works fine.
-You can also use homemade whipped cream, but it may deflate more quickly.
 Remember to thaw in the fridge overnight before beginning.
+Or use homemade cool whip.

 • Sweetened Coconut Flakes — For added texture and sweetness.
 If you’d like yours a little less sweet, unsweetened shredded coconut is fine.